Policies for Greater Manchester: Treading Lightly for Shared Prosperity

-The full, 30 page version, fully referenced with explanations for our policy priorities and ideas.
+The previous version of our policy suite.
 Policies for the City Region.

-The short, 4 page version.
-Policies for the City Region: Treading Lightly for Shared Prosperity.
+The short, 4 page version of Policies for the City Region: Treading Lightly for Shared Prosperity.

 So What Would You Do?
 An Alternative Strategy for the City Region.
 November, 2016